qouteall/qouteall-blog/Cognitive-biases.md

 People tend to avoid regret.
 Regret aversion has two aspects:

 - For future: people tend to avoid making decisions that may cause regret in the future.
-This is related to risk aversion: not making optimal decision is also a kind of risk, as **people usually expect themselves to make optimal decisions.
-(This is a overly high expectation.
-No one can always make optimal decisions.
-There will ultimately be bad decisions seen from hindsight.)**
+This is related to risk aversion: not making optimal decision is also a kind of risk.
 - For past: people tend to avoid regretting their past actions, trying to prove the correctness of their past actions, thus fall into **sunk cost fallacy**.

 The world is full of randomness.
-There is no decision that guarantees to be optimal.
-We should accept that we cannot always make perfect decisions.
+There is no decision that guarantees to be optimal. **We should accept that we cannot always make perfect decisions**.
 Validating the strategy in the long run is more important than result in of individual decisions.

 We tend to regret doing something in short term, but regret not doing something in the long term.
-[Reference](https://www.anderson.ucla.edu/faculty/keith.chen/negot.%20papers/GilovichMedvec_Regret95.pdf)
+[Reference](https://www.anderson.ucla.edu/faculty/keith.chen/negot.%20papers/GilovichMedvec_Regret95.pdf).

 > 'I have led a toothless life', he thought.
 'A toothless life.
 I have never bitten into anything.
 I was waiting.
 I was reserving myself for later on-and I have just noticed that my teeth have gone. ...'
 >